Attribution, Citation, and Quotation: A Survey of Evidence-based Text Generation with Large Language Models: Abstract

 \section{Abstract}

-The increasing adoption of \acp{llm} has been accompanied by growing concerns regarding their reliability and trustworthiness.
+The increasing adoption of \acp{llm} has raised serious concerns about their reliability and trustworthiness.
 As a result, a growing body of research focuses on \textit{evidence-based text generation with \acp{llm}}, aiming to link model outputs to supporting evidence to ensure traceability and verifiability.
 However, the field is fragmented due to inconsistent terminology, isolated evaluation practices, and a lack of unified benchmarks.
 To bridge this gap, we systematically analyze 134 papers, introduce a unified taxonomy of evidence-based text generation with \acp{llm}, and investigate 300 evaluation metrics across seven key dimensions.
 Thereby, we focus on approaches that use citations, attribution, or quotations for evidence-based text generation.
 Building on this, we examine the distinctive characteristics and representative methods in the field.
 Finally, we highlight open challenges and outline promising directions for future work.